Blosc/caterva-scipy21/caterva_workshop.md

 To understand Caterva it is important to know some terms that are directly related to it.

-Data compression is the process of encoding, restructuring or otherwise modifying data in order to reduce its size.
+- Data compression is the process of encoding, restructuring or otherwise modifying data in order to reduce its size.

-Otherwise, chunking is a technique that consists of dividing a dataset into partitions of a specific size (chunks).
+- Chunking is a technique that consists of dividing a dataset into partitions of a specific size (chunks).

-Compression is really used for a great variety of data types and sizes, both in everyday leisure situations of a standard user such as compressing a photo or video, as well as for organizations that store large amounts of data.
-However, chunking is a more specific domain concept and is usually more related to Big Data and projects where decompression speed is important.
+Explain a bit more?

 +++ {"slideshow": {"slide_type": "slide"}, "cell_style": "center"}

-## What is Caterva?
+## Why Caterva?

 Caterva is a C library for handling multi-dimensional, chunked, compressed datasets in an easy and fast way.

+Todo:

+- Insert Caterva image

++++ {"slideshow": {"slide_type": "subslide"}}

+### Use cases

+Develop:

+- Extract slices of compressed data without decompress all the dataset

+- Alternative to zarr/hdf5 when the slicing performance (speed?) is crucial.

++++ {"slideshow": {"slide_type": "slide"}}

+## Main features

+1. **Double partitioning.
+Getting and setting data**
+1. No data type info
+1. Metalayers. ironArray

 +++ {"slideshow": {"slide_type": "slide"}}